A classification of postcritically finite Newton maps: Newton maps from abstract extended Newton graphs

 Using Lemma \ref{Lemma:ObstructionsIntersectingEdges} we see that $\Pi\cdot\Gamma=0$.
 Recall the assumption that every complementary component of $\Gamma$ contains at most one abstract extended Hubbard tree (Condition \ref{Cond_TreesSeparated}).

 Suppose that $U$ is such a complementary component containing some $\gamma\in\Pi$.
 The only postcritical points that could possibly be contained in $U$ are vertices of Hubbard trees, so $U$ contains one Hubbard tree or one Hubbard tree preimage.
-Since $\gamma$ is periodic, the Hubbard tree must in fact be periodic.
-Thus $U$ contains exactly one periodic abstract Hubbard tree $H$ of some period $m$.

-Define $F:=\ol{f}^m$, and note that $\Pi$ is also a Thurston obstruction for $F$.
-We will show that the two Thurston linear maps $F_{\Pi}$ and $(F|_U)_{\Pi}$ are equal, contradicting the realizability of abstract Hubbard trees \cite[Theorem II.4.7]{Poirier}.
+Since $\Pi$ is irreducible, the Hubbard tree must in fact be periodic and since $\gamma$ is essential the Hubbard tree is non-degenerate.
+Thus $U$ contains exactly one non-degenerate periodic abstract Hubbard tree $H$ of some period $m$.
+Define $F:=\ol{f}^m$, and note that $\Pi$ is also a multicurve obstruction for $F$.
+Extract an irreducible multicurve obstruction for $F$ from $\Pi$, which we again denote by $\Pi$, and assume that $U$ still contains some component of $\Pi$.